xolvio/whirlwind-example/README.md

 And then you can run tests by eg. `npm run soak`

-We created 4 test types: stress, load, soak and spite.
+We created four test types: stress, load, soak and spite.

 # Stress test
 Stress test is a test which starts with some predefined startLoad load and increases the load during the test to a predefined endLoad.